-PORH will serve in a pivotal role to bring awareness to, and educate about, human trafficking and its prevalence and impact in rural communities.
+The Pennsylvania Office of Rural Health serves in a pivotal role to bring awareness to, and education on, human trafficking and its prevalence and impact in rural communities.
 Human trafficking-the use of force, fraud or coercion to obtain some type of labor or commercial sex act-can happen in any community and victims can be any age, race, gender or nationality.
 Rural areas can be particularly vulnerable due to isolation, geography, and transportation routes that facilitate human trafficking.
 Education, awareness, and an understanding of local, state, and federal resources are essential to identifying potential human trafficked victims and assisting them in getting the help they need.
-PORH will coordinate continuing education programs, participate in state and regional planning efforts, and provide resources to health care providers and others on this critical issue.
+The Pennsylvania Office of Rural Health coordinates continuing education programs, participates in state and regional planning efforts, and provides resources to health care providers and others on this critical issue to target-and stop-human trafficking.